 - Take action rather than sitting with hesitation.

-Taking responsibility for addiction and substance abuse recovery can be difficult.
+Taking responsibility in recovery and substance abuse recovery can be difficult.
 It means changing thoughts and behaviors.
 It means no longer allowing the past to determine present and future.
-It means dealing with difficult challenges, seeking out professional help and working towards a healthier life.
+It means dealing with difficult challenges, seeking professional help and working towards a healthier life.